-First, it means defining your goals, says Steve Barkhouse, president of Amsted Design-Build, which holds the record of Ottawa's annual renovator of the year winner.
+First, it means defining your goals, says Steve Barkhouse, president of Amsted Design-Build, which was named both the provincial renovator of the year and local renovator of the year in 2019.
 "Really know what it is that you want to achieve."